pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 of None and execute the class enumerate again.
 This command would be executed without using the user and password because they have been reset for that command.

+A summary of help can be viewed by entering ``help repl`` when in the interactive mode.

 .. code-block:: text

     pywbemcli -s https:blah --user fred --pasword blah